-- 6.7.a.
+6.7.a.
 PGY-1 residents must initially be supervised directly, only as described in the above definition.
+(Core)

-(Core) - 6.7.b.
-When residents are supervised directly through telecommunication technology, the supervising physician and the resident must interact directly to solicit the key points of allergy and immunology elements of the visit and agree upon a management plan.
-(Detail)
+- 6.7.b.
+The use of telecommunication technology for direct supervision must not be used with invasive procedures, including the conduct of anesthesia.
+(Core) - 6.7.c.
+The supervising physician and the resident must interact with each other, and the patient, to solicit the key elements of the clinic visit and agree upon a management plan.
+(Core) - 6.7.d.
+The use of telecommunication technology for direct supervision must be limited to history-taking and patient examination, assessment, and counseling.
+(Core)